mietek/halcyon-cloud-config/README.md

 _halcyon-cloud-config_
 ======================

-JavaScript _cloud-config_ generator for deploying Haskell applications with [Halcyon](https://halcyon.sh/).
-Specialised for deploying to [DigitalOcean](https://digitalocean.com/).
+JavaScript generator of _cloud-config_ files, using [Halcyon](https://halcyon.sh/) to deploy Haskell applications.
+Intended for use with [DigitalOcean](https://digitalocean.com/).
+Supports CentOS 7.0 and Ubuntu 14.04.

 Usage